Thursday, 22 November 2018

 Estampie also included Den Bergtagna on their album Secrets of the North.

-Here are Ulv, going for their characteristic sound, and a different melody.
+Here are Ulv, with their characteristic sound, and a different melody.

 ---

-The next recordings are all Norwegian, and I'll start with some interpretations of Margit Hjukse, which is closest to the typical versions of the Swedish Den Bergtagna.
-You can see it is not only the plot, but also the omkväde and even the melody that are similar:
+The next recordings are all Norwegian, beginning with some interpretations of Margit Hjukse, which is closest to the typical versions of the Swedish Den Bergtagna.
+It is not only the plot, but also the omkväde lines and even the melody that are similar:

 Arve Moen Bergset is a Norwegian folk singer and fiddler who also sang with the group Bukkene Bruse.
 Here is his recording of Margit Hjukse from his 1987 album Arvesølv.